Do you own a local business?

 You can also include your town or state name in a board or two, as well as any applicable pins, she says.
-Using keywords strategically can help ensure your business shows up in location-centered searches.
+Using keywords strategically can help ensure your business shows up in location-centred searches.

 Jilly Badanes recommends spending some time learning about what your target audience is doing on Pinterest, who they follow, and what kinds of things they’re pinning.

-Create and share content that is useful to local clients and use Place Pins to create a board with your favorite local places.
+Create and share content that is useful to local clients and use Place Pins to create a board with your favourite local places.
 You can even create a Place Pin that includes a map, an address, and a phone number.

-You can also use Pinterest’s Promoted Pins option to target a local area, while tailoring your promoted pin’s content and keywords to each area you target.
+You can also use Pinterest’s Promoted Pins option to target a local area while tailoring your promoted pin’s content and keywords to each area you target.